viveksingh2904/Git-demo/README.md

 # Git-demo
-This is demo for github class
+This is demo for github class.